-- The individual has consented to the processing - Processing is necessary for the performance of a contract or agreement with the individual - Processing is required under a legal obligation - Processing is necessary to protect the vital interests of the individual - Processing is necessary to carry out public functions - Processing is necessary in order to pursue the legitimate interests of the data controller or third parties. - 6.1 Particular attention is paid to the processing of any sensitive personal information and the Town Council will ensure that at least one of the following conditions is met: - Explicit consent of the individual - Required by law to process the data for employment purposes - A requirement in order to protect the vital interests of the individual or another person.
+- Processing is necessary for the performance of a contract or agreement with the individual - Processing is required under a legal obligation - Processing is necessary to protect the vital interests of the individual - Processing is necessary to carry out public functions - Processing is necessary in order to pursue the legitimate interests of the data controller or third parties. - 6.1 Particular attention is paid to the processing of any sensitive personal information and the Town Council will ensure that at least one of the following conditions is met: - Explicit consent of the individual - Required by law to process the data for employment purposes - A requirement in order to protect the vital interests of the individual or another person.